Living on a Budget

 Your personal spending plan is a boundary to ensure financial freedom and protection.
 Huh?
 Boundaries allows freedom and protection?
 Absolutely!
 A child's physical boundary at home is the property line.
 He may not cross the sidewalk to the street.
 He has the freedom to run around as he pleases up to the the property boundary line.
 If he crosses that line, he will run into the street, get hit by a car and end up in the hospital.
 Goodbye freedom.

 We obey laws to ensure we live in a free country, protected from our enemies.
-Now, allow me an attempt to reach far back to our topic at hand and completely state my premise: Living on a budget allows you the freedom to spend what you have, but no more.
+And so it is with our family budgets.
+Living on a budget allows you the freedom to spend what you have, but no more.
 Protection and freedom.
 Cross that line and you will need help in reducing credit card debt.

 A New Mindset

 Living on a budget requires a mindset of, "This is what I need to do and how great it feels when I am spending money wisely!"

 How do you know if your personal budget is working?
 Here are three strong indicators:

 1. Do you know within three minutes the average amount you spend for any category, such as food, auto, entertainment, etc?

 2. Do you know within one minute how much you have to spend in each category?